No Such Thing (film): Production

 For Hartley, writing and directing No Such Thing was like coming "full circle for a filmmaker": early in his career he had written a script for a horror film, later revised to be a vampire film; that movie was never made, but No Such Thing mirrors its ideas.
 It was shot in Iceland and New York City during September and October 2000.
 It was the first Hartley production for a major company, MGM/United Artists, and Francis Ford Coppola was one of the executive producers.
 The film was ill-received at the Cannes Film Festival, after which the studio demanded the movie be recut.
 Hartley refused, and Coppola supported him.
 These events, and the September 11 attacks, complicated the relation with the studio.
 The release, in early 2002, was a low-key affair; after two weeks, only three screens showed the film.
 It went to home video within months.

 In 2012, the film's screenplay was made available on Hal Hartley's website in a book that also included the screenplays for The Book of Life and The Girl From Monday.

 Critical reception

 No Such Thing was poorly received by critics.
-On Rotten Tomatoes, the film holds an approval rating of 30% based on 43 reviews with an average rating of 5.03/10.
+On Rotten Tomatoes, the film holds an approval rating of 33% based on 43 reviews with an average rating of 5.03/10.
 The website's critics consensus reads: "Stocked with talented stars but lacking any clear idea of what to do with them, No Such Thing is ultimately far too uneven to recommend."
 According to Metacritic, which sampled 21 critics and calculated a weighted average score of 36 out of 100, the film received "generally unfavorable reviews".

 Film critic Roger Ebert gave the film one star, saying "No Such Thing is inexplicable, shapeless, dull.
 It doesn't even rise to entertaining badness."

-In the assessment of E. L. Risden, No Such Thing is 'a marvelous and under-appreciated cinematic revision of the Anglo-Saxon epic'; 'the satire of No Such Thing focuses not on our remnant fear of traditional monsters, but on our numb-headed failure to fear the functional monsters our large and exploitative corporations can become—and on those of us who allow them (by watching them or paying them or simply not resisting them) to do so.'